+The 3D Printers build objects from the ground up.
+Rafts or brims are used as supports at the base of the model.
+These adhesions keep your design in place while it is printing and ensures your project is uniformly strong.
+Some prints require support material to ensure proper printing.
+Supports are needed if the design has large overhangs or parts that are suspended in mid-air.
+Our usual default is an angle of 60 degrees or more uses supports.
+These types of additions are easily removable by the user.
 Users may see slight imperfections in their prints.
-Small bumps or holes and rough edges may occur with 3D printing.
+Small bumps, holes and rough edges may occur with 3D printing.
 You can clean up some of the imperfections with fine sand paper or other tools.
-Our printer prints in just one color but you can certainly paint your design.
-The Makerbot Replicator Mini+ is very accurate, but there may be some instances where objects do not fit precisely together.
+Our printers print in just one color but you can certainly paint your design.
+Our printers are quite accurate, but there may be some instances where objects do not fit precisely together.
 The user is responsible for checking over their design for flaws.
 If the design cannot be printed due to design error, the user still must pay for the filament used in the attempt.